 How Long Is Bean Salad Good For?

-This bean salad will be good for 3 – 5 days.
-Make sure to store it in the refrigerator in an airtight container – these super airtight glass containers are my favorite for our leftovers.
+Balela Salad is good for 3 – 4 days in the refrigerator.
+Make sure to store it in an airtight container – these super airtight glass containers are my favorite for our leftovers.

 Since you serve this bean salad cold or at room temperature, there’s no need to reheat before serving, unless you prefer it warm.